Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Abstract

-In this paper, we study the problem of active learning to automatically tune ensemble of anomaly detectors to maximize the number of true anomalies discovered.
-We make four main contributions towards this goal.
-First, we present an important insight that explains the practical successes of AD ensembles and how ensembles are naturally suited for active learning.
-This insight also allows us to relate the greedy query selection strategy to uncertainty sampling, with implications for label-efficient learning.
-Second, we present several algorithms for active learning with tree-based AD ensembles.
-A novel formalism called {\em compact description (CD)} is developed to describe the discovered anomalies.
-We propose algorithms based on the CD formalism to improve the diversity of discovered anomalies and to generate rule sets for improved interpretability of anomalous instances.
-To handle streaming data setting, we present a novel data drift detection algorithm that not only detects the drift robustly, but also allows us to take corrective actions to adapt the detector in a principled manner.
-Third, we present a novel algorithm called {\em GLocalized Anomaly Detection (GLAD)} for active learning with generic AD ensembles and an approach to generate succinct explanations from the resulting models.
-GLAD allows end-users to retain the use of simple and understandable global anomaly detectors by automatically learning their local relevance to specific data instances using label feedback.
-Fourth, we present extensive experiments to evaluate our insights and algorithms with tree-based AD ensembles in both batch and streaming settings.
-Our results show that in addition to discovering significantly more anomalies than state-of-the-art unsupervised baselines, our active learning algorithms under the streaming-data setup are competitive with the batch setup.
-Experiments using GLAD show its effectiveness in learning the local relevance of ensemble members to discover more anomalies when compared to baseline methods.
+This paper makes four main contributions to improve the state-of-the-art in anomaly discovery using tree-based ensembles.
+First, we provide an important insight that explains the practical successes of unsupervised tree-based ensembles and active learning based on greedy query selection strategy.
+We also present empirical results on real-world data to support our insights and theoretical analysis to support active learning.
+Second, we develop a novel batch active learning algorithm to improve the diversity of discovered anomalies based on a formalism called compact description to describe the discovered anomalies.
+Third, we develop a novel active learning algorithm to handle streaming data setting.
+We present a data drift detection algorithm that not only detects the drift robustly, but also allows us to take corrective actions to adapt the anomaly detector in a principled manner.
+Fourth, we present extensive experiments to evaluate our insights and our tree-based active anomaly discovery algorithms in both batch and streaming data settings.
+Our results show that active learning allows us to discover significantly more anomalies than state-of-the-art unsupervised baselines, our batch active learning algorithm discovers diverse anomalies, and our algorithms under the streaming-data setup are competitive with the batch setup.